woocommerce/woocommerce/README.md

 The manual installation method involves downloading our eCommerce plugin and uploading it to your webserver via your favourite FTP application.

-1. Download the plugin file to your computer and unzip it
+1. [Download the plugin file](http://www.woothemes.com/woocommerce/) to your computer and unzip it.
-2. Using an FTP program, or your hosting control panel, upload the unzipped plugin folder to your WordPress installation’s wp-content/plugins/ directory.
+2. Using an [FTP program](https://filezilla-project.org/), or your hosting control panel, upload the unzipped plugin folder to your WordPress installation’s *wp-content/plugins/* directory.
 3. Activate the plugin from the Plugins menu within the WordPress admin.

 ## Upgrading